SolidLabResearch/WhatsInAPod/content/10_overview.md

 shape trees and type index also encode this in the data graph itself

-Pod is a Knowledge Graph
+pod is a Knowledge Graph
 Addressable subjects (e.g. those within the namespace of your pod) are abstracted as resources. these resources contain a sub-knowledge graph.